Jane Haining: Charges

 According to McDougall, Haining had been given permission by the Hungarian government to visit British prisoners of war, and she had indeed sent them parcels.
 After admitting the charges, except for the allegation of political activity, Haining was moved to the Kistarcsa transit camp.
 Her friends arrived at the Fő utca prison with food and clean underwear, but she had gone.
-Francis Lee wrote in July 1945 to Dr. Laszlo Nagy of the Hungarian Reformed Church:
+Frances Lee wrote in July 1945 to Dr. Laszlo Nagy of the Hungarian Reformed Church:

 I remember very clearly the day she brought this list [of charges] from the Svabhegy prison where she had been "questioned": She read them out laughingly to me saying she had felt such a "stupid" repeating Ja, es ist wahr ["Yes, it is true"], after each accusation, except the sixth (that she had been involved in politics).
 She said she had been too busy to occupy herself with politics.
 Yes, she had wept, and again began to weep. ...
 After 17 days in prison, she was taken away but left in very good health and spirits.
 We all felt sure she was going to a pleasant outdoor camp.
 Little did I realize I would never see her again. ...
 She endeared herself to all her fellow-prisoners and everybody wept when she left.

 Bishop László Ravasz told the Scottish Mission in 1946 that he had tried to obtain support for Haining from Admiral Miklós Horthy, the Regent of Hungary, who, Ravasz said, "learned of the case with deep regret and assured me of his sympathy for the Church of Scotland and all her workers".
 Ravasz also spoke to or met with the State Secretary Miklos Mester and the Hungarian prime minister, who, at the time of Haining's arrest, was Döme Sztójay.
 Ravasz understood that the prime minister had instructed an under-secretary to seek Haining's release, but Ravasz received no further reply to his inquiries.